teeaychem/programming_language_concepts/readme.md

 - 6.7

 - 7.7: Covered by 8.5.
-- 7.8: No particular interset.
+- 7.8: No particular intereset.
 - 7.9: Interesting, but a little too demanding for the payoff.

 - 8.2: Too demanding to implement tests..